Consensys/quorum-examples/non-vagrant/README.md

 cd quorum-examples
 ```

-Kill all virtualmachine `geth` instances (to e.g. free the ports 2200x)
+Possibly kill all virtualmachine `geth` instances (to e.g. free the ports 2200x) from previous attempts in vagrant VB:
 ```
 vagrant destroy
 ```